A Secure File Transfer Protocol (SFTP) account can be necessary in different areas of Campaign.

 - It is not possible to set up a recurring import to pick up a file within a subdirectory of /upload.
 The files must be placed directly in the upload folder to be picked up.

 - Note that SFTP is for files that need to be processed by a data job, imported or exported.
 Campaign SFTP is not for file storage.
 Every day a cron job runs that clears files that are 14 days old.
 There is no backup for the files that are in the SFTP so if they are deleted, they are no longer retrievable.

 Can I schedule multiple recurring imports for the same hour?

 Campaign locks a database during an import so other imports can't run until the first one completes.
 If you have 3 databases that each have a recurring import, they can all run an import job simultaneously without issue.
 However, if you have one database that has 4 recurring jobs setup on it to import at the same hour each day, then only one import can run at a time on the database.

 It is typical for the recurring jobs to run in the same order every day, however, the order can change on any given day if the process responsible for picking up import jobs to run sees that two recurring imports created a child job at the same exact second, and we can't predict when this will occur.
 Each recurring job creates a new child Job ID each day (what you see when looking at Resources > Data Jobs), and the system runs the jobs in order of job ID, where the smaller ID starts first.
 The jobs usually run in order of the first to last recurring job that was setup against a given database however, this is not always the case.

 What to do if your SFTP login stops working

-If you have Org Admin access, you may want to set up your Acoustic Campaign user name so that the password does not expire, as follows.
+If you have organization administrator access, you may want to set up your Campaign user name so that the password does not expire, as follows.

 - Go to User Accounts.